How to Save Images from Safari or Mail Onto the iPad & iPhone

 The saved picture will always be in the “Photos” app of iOS as well.

 Saving photos from Mail is basically the same, but has the added bonus of allowing you to save a group of pictures that were sent via email as attachments.

 Save Images from Mail Attachments on the iPad or iPhone

 Downloading images from email to local iOS storage is simple too, and uses the same holding tap trick:

 - From Mail app, open the email containing the images

 - Tap and hold on an image and select “Save Image” from the pop-up menu, or if there are multiple images and you want to save them all, tap “Save # Images”

 - Exit out of Mail and launch Photos app to find the saved images

-Once the pictures have been saved to Photos you can perform basic photo editing on them using the built-in tools, which allow for things like rotate, red eye reduction, and cropping.
-They can also be modified with third party apps at this point, whether it’s something like the excellent Snapseed tool or iPhoto.
+Once the pictures have been saved to Photos you can perform basic photo editing on them using the built-in tools, which allow for things like rotate, red eye reduction, and cropping, or even adding filters to stylize the image(s).
+The pictures can also be modified with third party apps at this point, whether it’s something like the excellent Snapseed tool, Photoshop, Instagram or iPhoto.

 Be aware that having pictures stored locally will count against the free iCloud backup capacity and will be listed under “Camera Roll”, unless specified otherwise in iCloud backup settings.
 Photos can also take up quite a bit of storage capacity, so it’s a good idea to regularly back them up to a computer or hard drive if you’re looking to conserve space on an iOS device.